Interested in camping with your friends but need help planning your first trip?

 However, food can also be a logistical challenge for some folks, especially if people in your group have dietary restrictions or allergies.
 Therefore, you’ll want to take the time to craft a menu before leaving home.

 When building your menu, you’ll want to take into account any dietary preferences, restrictions, and allergies.
-If someone has a serious food allergy or intolerance, you may even need to pack separate camping cooking gear, cookware, and coolers to ensure that there won’t be any cross-contamination.

 Above all, though, it’s important that everyone will enjoy the food that you have while you’re camping.
 If there’s one thing that will certainly lead to grumpiness at the campground it’s hungry campers, so packing tasty food that pleases everyone is essential.